turistu/usbip-ssh/README.md

-The only way to access ssh's "channel" abstraction is by setting up a TCP port or unix socket forwarding, and having to use that turns everything into a bloody racy mess of master and slave ssh commands, temporary directories and socket files which have to be cleaned up, and extra processes which connect and listen to them and race against each other.
+The only way to access ssh's "channel" abstraction is by setting up a TCP port or unix socket forwarding, and having to use that turns everything into a mess of master and slave ssh commands, temporary directories and socket files which have to be cleaned up, and extra processes which connect and listen to them and race against each other.